BitMEX/api-connectors/auto-generated/php/SwaggerClient-php/docs/Api/PositionApi.md

     $config
 );
 $symbol = "symbol_example"; // string | Symbol of position to isolate.
-$amount = 8.14; // float | Amount to transfer, in Satoshis.
+$amount = 789; // int | Amount to transfer, in Satoshis.
 May be negative.
 $target_account_id = 1.2; // double | AccountId for the position that the margin would be transfered to, must be a paired account with main user.

 try {